 The presentations are titled How to Avoid a Million Dollar Verdict Against Your Business and Duty and Consequence.

-ASIS membeexhibit_main_toprs represent virtually every industry in the public and private sectors, and organizations of all sizes.
+ASIS members represent virtually every industry in the public and private sectors, and organizations of all sizes.
 From entry-level managers to CSOs to CEOs, from security veterans to consultants and those transitioning from law enforcement or the military, the ASIS community is global and diverse.
 More than 20,000 industry professionals are expected to attend the conference.

 The Haggard Law Firm has litigated more than 155 negligent security cases since 2007, delivering more than $345 million in verdicts and settlements in those cases.